szhu/prep-panel/README.md

 ## What's it for?

-MacPrepPanel was originally built for two main use cases:
+Prep Panel was originally built for two main use cases:

 **Hidden settings manager.**\
-Use MacPrepPanel as a quick way to change hidden settings.
+Use Prep Panel as a quick way to change hidden settings.
 It is inspired by these tools, most of which I have used before:

 - [TinkerTool],